-It is also of interest to estimate the amount of critical materials required for the construction of grid-connected battery storage and to add such figures to the ones obtained for EV batteries (Table 6).
-In addition to batteries, utility storage also includes compressed air technology, reversible hydroelectric power plants, thermal storage, and other technologies.
-According to the estimate obtained for the year 2050, shown in Figures 1 and 2, the overall, cumulative capacity and power of all the utility storage technologies reach 6,147 TWh and $3.2 \times 8,790 = 28,128$ GW.
-Batteries represent only one part of these figures, most often dedicated to short-term storage, where the instantaneous power exchange ($p{\text{STOR}}(t)$) is significant, and it covers a considerable part of the peak power needs plotted in Figure 2.

-The capacity (energy) of battery storage is planned to be relatively small compared to other technologies, much smaller than the total storage capacity required, because the most common battery-based storing and recovering processes are shorter than 2-4 h.
-In exceptional cases, such as in India, where solar energy makes a considerable contribution during the daytime, batteries would have to withstand charge (or discharge) times of up to 10 h [15].
-To increase the durability of batteries and avoid too frequent replacement of modules or cells, it is beneficial to specify a
+It is also of interest to estimate the amount of critical materials required for the construction of grid-connected battery storage, and to add such figures to the ones obtained for EV batteries (Table VI).
+In addition to batteries, utility storage also include compressed air technology, reversible hydroelectric power plants, thermal storage, and other technologies.
+According to the estimate obtained for 2050, shown in Figs. 1 and 2, the overall, cumulative capacity and power of all the utility storage technologies reach 6147 TWh and 3.2 8790 =28128 GW.
+Batteries represent only one part of these figures, most often dedicated to shortterm storage, where the instantaneous power exchange $p{STOR}(t)$ is significant and it covers considerable part of the peak power needs plotted in Fig. 2.
+The capacity (energy) of battery storage is planned to be relatively small compared to other technologies, much smaller than the total storage capacity required, because the most common battery-based storing and recovering processes are shorter than 2-4 hours.
+In exceptional cases, such as in India, where solar energy makes a considerable contribution during the daytime, batteries would have to withstand charge (or discharge) times of up to 10 hours [13].
+To increase the durability of batteries and avoid too frequent replacement of modules or cells, it is beneficial to specify a higher capacity and thus reduce changes in the relative charge of the battery.
+To this aim, a good practice is to install the battery with a rated capacity between 1.5 and 2 times greater than the load variation under normal operating conditions.